This exploration is for all ages, as the colored smilies show. You can do the Russia Fact Book with your whole family together!

 Once you’ve finished your fact book, you can add it to your Layers of Learning notebook.
 Also, now that you’ve done some exploring, go back to the K-W-L chart you began with and record the things you learned.
 Discuss what you found most interesting with your family.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

-Try a Russian food, like stroganoff.
-You’ll find a yummy recipe for Chicken Kiev right in Unit 2-11.
+Try Russian food, like stroganoff.
+You’ll find a yummy recipe for Chicken Kiev right in the Eastern Europe unit.

 Read some Russian fairy tales or folk tales.
 You can read some Russian folk tales online.

 Try family-style homeschooling now with free samples of four Layers of Learning units when you subscribe.
 You'll get to try family-style history, geography, science, and arts with your children.